renovatebot/renovate/docs/usage/modules/manager.md

 #### Ignoring files that match the default fileMatch

-Renovate will _extend_ the existing `fileMatch`, meaning you don't need to include the default values like `Dockerfile` in your own array.
+Renovate will _extend_ the existing `fileMatch`, meaning you don't need to include the default regular expressions like `Dockerfile` in your own array.
-In other words, the values are "additive".
+In other words, the regular expression are "additive".
 If a manager matches a file that you _don't_ want it to, ignore it using the `ignorePaths` configuration option.
 Also, if you ever find that Renovate is _not_ matching a file name that you're certain it should, check your preset config isn't the cause of it.
 The `config:base` preset ignores common test and example directory names, for example.